Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Sequencing reads

-Input can be raw or processed compressed or non-compressed fastq files with names containing "\_R1" or "\_R2".
+Input can be raw or processed compressed or non-compressed fastq files with names containing "_R1" or "_R2".
 You can specify the directory containing your reads in line 20 of the vampirus.config file.
+New in 2.1.0 you can now input single-end libraries as well.

-NOTE: Sample names are extracted from read library names by using the string to the left of the "\_R" in the filename automatically.
+NOTE: Sample names are extracted from read library names by using the string to the left of the "_R" in the filename automatically.
+So:

+            Example files in a "reads" directory:

+                set reads="/PATH/TO/reads/*_R{1,2}*" in the vampirus.config

+                example library names:
+                    exampleA_R1.fastq
+                    exampleA_R2.fastq

+                Nextflow with recognize that exampleA is one sample.

 ### Metadata file